Light and fluffy Thermomix Lemonade Scones, which are so quick to make and contain three simple ingredients: flour, cream and lemonade!

 Step 2.
-Gently knead into a ball, but try not to overwork the dough.
+Gently knead the dough into a ball, but try not to overwork the dough.
 Pat the dough down with your hands until 2.5-3cm thick.
 Cut out rounds with a round 6cm cutter dipped in flour.

 Steps 3-4.
 Transfer the scones carefully to the baking tray, lightly brush with milk, then bake for 12-15 minutes until golden.

-Quick tip: Placing the scones close to each other helps them to rise.
+A quick tip: Placing the scones close to each other helps them to rise.

 You could make fruit scones by adding sultanas or chopped dates.

-Keep the scones in an airtight container for up to three days and reheat in the microwave for a few seconds.
+Keep the scones in an airtight container for up to three days and reheat them in the microwave for a few seconds.
 Scones also freeze well for up to three months.

 You Might Also Like